matildaPan/advertisement-board-management-system/README.md

 # shopping center advertisement board management system

-In order to demostrate my understanding of microservice and also mitigate the configration, I choose to adapt to [Moleculer](https://moleculer.services)
-# shopping center advertisement board management system

 In order to demostrate my understanding of microservice , and consider time limitation, also mitigate the configration, I choose to adapt to [Moleculer](https://moleculer.services)

 ### The architecture of this application is shown below